silentsilas/ThreeJS-Interactive-Wireframe/README.md

 ####Sphere formula:
 _sin(frequency &lowast; x &lowast; vertex_index) &lowast; amplitude + center_.
 * It changes each vertex one-by-one, ordered by one of the specified axes.
  * It's the vertex_index variable that gives it the flowing/chaotic motion.
-Otherwise it simply pulses.
-* Things to try:
- * Crank up the amplitudes in whichever direction.
-Same high frequency (not 180 or 360), offset the phase by 120° (0, 120, 240 for example).
-Add some rotation.
-Speed up the background and play some rave music.
- * Max amplitude.
-240 frequency each.
-120, 60, 90 phase respectively.
-Try every vertex order.
-Add a tinge of rotation.
-It looks acidic.

 ####Background formula:
  _sin(frequency &lowast; x + phase) * amplitude + center_